ZeroDragon/HumanElapsed/README.md

 HumanElapsed
 ======================

-A small js script that translates seconds to elapsed (human) time
+A small module that translates seconds to elapsed (human) time

 ## Usage